Fariba-Kamani/online-bank-account-system/README.md

     * Confirms whether the user has an account or not.

-      * If the account doesn't exist, the user is informed and offered to create a new account.(See the image under [Account Creation](#account-creation))
+      * If the account doesn't exist, the user is informed and offered to create a new account.(See the image under [New Account Creation](#account-creation))

       * If the account is found: